 Sometimes we all need to break our routines with a romantic rendezvous of the fantasy variety.
-Whether you're in a relationship or looking for love, there's nothing quite like a romantic tale to make your stomach flutter and set your heart on fire.
-And let's be honest, we tend to feel a little more amorous when Valentine's Day is around the corner.
+Whether you're in a relationship or looking for love, there's nothing quite like an amorous tale to make your stomach flutter and set your heart on fire.
 Or perhaps you're more of a holiday cynic and would rather curl up with a page-turner full of passion, heartbreak, and tragedy rather than fairy-tale romance.

-Since we happen to appreciate both kinds of novels, as long as the stories are compelling and the language beautiful, we created a list that features all sorts of romantic books to read.
-Find out about each one before you commit, or fall in love with all 16 of the best romance novels below.
+Since we happen to appreciate both kinds of novels, as long as the stories are compelling and the language beautiful, we created a list that features all sorts of romantic books.
+From a coming of age masterpiece like Call Me by Your Name (my personal favorite) to the rock 'n' roll memoir Just Kids by legendary artist, Patti Smith (I highly recommend the audiobook), there's something for everyone and every romantic notion.
+Fall in love with all 20 of the best romance novels below.

 This gripping, fresh novel will show you what it's like to live life on the edge.
 Though on the surface it's a book about a woman's spiral into drug abuse and mental illness while coping with unrequited love, it's so much more than that.
 Our narrator is bitingly insightful, laugh-out-loud hilarious, and full of related desires the rest of us won't say out loud.

-As the main characters, college sweethearts, plan their wedding, they are also the subject of a documentary about "new people," in other words, couples in interracial relationships.
+As the main characters—a pair of college sweethearts—plan their wedding, they're also the subject of a documentary about "new people"… in other words, couples in interracial relationships.
 While things start out wonderfully, their relationship encounters new obstacles and fantasies with heartbreaking consequences.
 This will challenge you to think about your own assumptions about race, love, and commitment.

 In This Is How You Love Her, Junot Díaz will confront you with the power of love, both good and bad.
 It features an array of relationships, from casual dates to teenage romances, secret affairs, and doomed long-term relationships around the world, all of which pivot around one man.